flojoy-ai/docs/docs/Instruments/Lasers/KEYSIGHT-N7776C.md

 </ul>
 </details>

-## Connect to the KEYSIGHT N7776C in Python
+## Connect to the Keysight N7776C in Python

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)